 You should contact your GP surgery to make your own appointment for your smear test.
 Please take the invitation letter with you to the appointment.
 The letter contains 2 stickers with your personal details and these are needed for the screening.

 A practice nurse will usually carry out the smear test.
 She will first ask you a few questions.
 You should then remove the bottom half of your clothing.
 The practice nurse will examine you using a special instrument: a speculum.
 She will place this carefully in your vagina and will then use a small brush to remove some cells from the cervix.
 These cells are placed in a sample vial and sent to a laboratory.
 The appointment will take around 10 minutes.

 If you find the examination uncomfortable you should indicate this during the smear test.
 Your GP or practice nurse will take this into account.

 If you find it uncomfortable having a smear test you can request a self-test kit.
-You can do this via My Health Screening, using your DigiD.
+You can do this via Mijn Bevolkingsonderzoek, using your DigiD.
 You can also call our information line or send an e-mail.
 The self-test kit will be sent to your home address within 14 days.